Define a client-side ad schedule

 Player Bidding

-Define an advertising configuration
+Define an ad schedule

-2. Enter a name for the ad schedule.
+2. Enter a name for the ad schedule:

 3. Click a radio button to Select your Ad Client.

-6. (Optional) Enable Player bidding.
+6. (VAST, Google IMA - Optional) Enable Player bidding.

 7. Click Save.